hdl2115/rces-final-project/README.md

 ## Research Question

-How does the increase in greenhouse gas concentration correlate with sea surface temperature (SST) and sea ice extent on the global scale?
+How does the increase in greenhouse gas concentration correlate with sea surface temperature and sea ice extent on the global scale?

 ## Datasets